 - Brief action points from the groups here

 Feedback from participants was gratifyingly positive and there was an appetite to take these introductions and conversations further.
 As mentioned on the day VAL is happy to host meetings of "special interest groups" for organisations who share common interests or beneficiaries and there are other focused networks in Lewisham that may be relevant to your work:

 - Networking event for groups working with people with disabilities met on 12 November - contact firstname.lastname@example.org or email@example.com for more information or to join the mailing list

-- VAL and Lewisham Pensioners Forum are jointly organising a networking event for groups working with older people on 23 November contact firstname.lastname@example.org or or email@example.com
+- VAL and Lewisham Pensioners Forum jointly organised a networking event for groups working with older people on 23 November contact firstname.lastname@example.org or or email@example.com

 - Our well-established forum for groups working with children or young people will be on 6 December - contact firstname.lastname@example.org